- What you'll learn

 - Do not lengthen surveys, especially if there is no incentive.

-When you use clear and simple English (or any language), it is easier for respondents to fill in.
-It’s like giving clear instructions to a student so that he completes the homework more easily.
-Do not bombard the audience with complex jargon.
+When you use clear, simple English (or any language), respondents fill it in more easily.
+It's like giving clear instructions to a student so the homework goes faster.
+Do not bury the audience in complex jargon.

 - Straightforward questions are faster to complete.